ppy/osu-wiki/news/2025/2025-06-24-state-of-the-ranked-section-survey.md

 ---
 layout: post
-title: "State of the Ranked section survey"
+title: State of the Ranked section survey
 date: 2025-06-24 12:00:00 +0000
 ---